wellesley-cs230/wellesley-cs230.github.io/hw4.md

 **4. No `main()` is required in the Airport class but create a separate client class**

 Instead, create another client class called `LoganAirport.java`.
 This class contains only a <code>main()</code> method.
 It main purpose is to test your `Airport` class.
 Make sure you test your methods as you develop your code.
 Start by creating an instance of type <code>Airport</code> called `logan`, and some <code>Flight</code> instances.
-For the `Flight` class, you may ask the staff for the `Flight.java` file from the staff solutions.
-You may also choose to use your own implementation; if you do, please test is via our JUnit tester class found here: [FlightTest.java](assign205/FlightTest.java).
-To see that your code passes our tests, first save the tester class onto your computer.
-Then, drag and drop the tester class into the same project as your Flight code, compile, and control-click on it to choose "Test All".
+For the `Flight` class, use your implementation from the previous homework.
+If you think your `Flight` class might have bugs, you may ask the staff for their solution.
+We highly recommend testing your implementation using the unit tests we provided in the previous assignment.

 **5. Write good javadoc**